pardeep-singh/ml_classroom/README.md

 # Machine Learning Classroom

 This repository contains the material used for Machine Learning sessions conducted at Helpshift.
-Most of the content will be in the form of Jupyter notebooks & use Python 3.
+Most of the content will be in the form of Jupyter notebooks & we will use Python 3.

 ## Table of Content

 ### Python 3

 Beginner level proficiency is enough to understand the concepts & material used in this repository/class.
-In case you haven't used Python recently, you can refer to following chapters from [A Byte of Python](https://python.swaroopch.com/) to understand the Python concepts which will be useful in understanding & exploring the code in this class/repository.
+In case you haven't used Python recently, please refer to following chapters from [A Byte of Python](https://python.swaroopch.com/) to understand the Python concepts which will be useful in understanding & exploring the code in this class/repository.